gitguige/academic-kickstart/content/publication/data-driven-dsn2021/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "51st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN2021)"
+publication: "in the 51st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)"
-publication_short: "51st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN2021)"
+publication_short: "in the 51st Annual IEEE/IFIP International Conference on Dependable Systems and Networks (DSN)"

 abstract: "Medical Cyber-physical Systems (MCPS) are vulnerable to accidental or malicious faults that can target their controllers and cause safety hazards and harm to patients.
 This paper proposes a combined model and data-driven approach for designing context-aware monitors that can detect early signs of hazards and mitigate them in MCPS.
 We present a framework for formal specification of unsafe system context using Signal Temporal Logic (STL) combined with an optimization method for patient-specific refinement of STL formulas based on real or simulated faulty data from the closed-loop system for the generation of monitor logic.
 We evaluate our approach in simulation using two state-of-the-art closed-loop Artificial Pancreas Systems (APS).
 The results show the context-aware monitor achieves up to 1.4 times increase in average hazard prediction accuracy (F1score) over several baseline monitors, reduces false-positive and false-negative rates, and enables hazard mitigation with a 54% success rate while decreasing the average risk for patients."